threesigmaxyz/sigma-wallet-frontend/README.md

-# sigma-wallet-backend
+# sigma-wallet-frontend
-Backend for the sigma wallet
+Frontend for the sigma wallet